New Hampshire's Executive Council

 From our beginnings, and even to this day, New Hampshire has had, shall we say, a skeptical view of government.
 The Council actually had its beginnings in 1679 when King Charles separated the territory of New Hampshire from Massachusetts.
 When our state constitution was written later, the Council was created as a constitutional body to watch over the actions of our governor.

 What is the Council?

 The Council is a body of 5 elected people from 5 districts.
 Each Councilor represents about 263,000 people.
-The map shows the current Districts, after Redistricting.
-District 5 lost some towns and gained others, I will have to work hard to introduce myself to voters in the new towns.
+The map shows the current Districts, after redistricting in 2011.

 Why is the Council Important?

 The Council meets regularly and has significant power over things such as: